Doncaster/work-hour-tracker/README.md

 #### Setup
 Copy `firebase.config.js.template` to `firebase.config.js` and replace all template values with your own Firebase project values.

+Also remember to allow authentication with Google account from your Firebase project.

 Then
 ```
 npm install